dcipicchio/Discord-SMT-bot/README.md

 Fusion Guide - list all of the possible fusion combinations to make each demon in SMT IV

+Apps List - list and give infos about the apps in SMT IV

 Dungeon Maps/help - provide images of maps and some tips/guidance for dungeons in the game

 Boss help - get the boss's stats, weaknesses, and some tips to help defeat them